djsparks16/5parksBassVSTRebuild/README.md

 `Edit -> Preferences -> Plug-ins -> Rescan`

 ## Notes
 This is still a **foundation build**, not the final flagship.
-It is intended to be a cleaner, more reliable base for the next Blackside Bass upgrades.
+It is intended to be a cleaner, more reliable base for the next Backside Bass upgrades.